 Despite the benefits of AEDs, some misconceptions exist about their use.
 One of the most common misconceptions is that AEDs can cause harm to the victim.
 However, research has shown that the benefits of AED use far outweigh any potential risks.
 AEDs are designed to only deliver a shock when necessary and have built-in safety features to prevent accidental discharge.

-In conclusion, using an AED or Automated External Defibrillator is a simple and effective way to save lives in the event of sudden cardiac arrest.
+An AED or Automated External Defibrillator is a simple and effective way to save lives in the event of sudden cardiac arrest.
 AEDs are easy to use, affordable, and accessible, making them an essential tool in any public space.
 Educating ourselves and others about the importance of AEDs can help increase survival rates and make our communities safer for everyone.